Online Counselling and Supervision

 However, when the client is not physically in the room, there are some other things that we each need to consider.
 These include: ensuring privacy, using technology, confidentiality and the potential disinhibition that comes from remote working.

-While your counsellor will continue to work in a confidential context, you are responsible for ensuring your privacy.
+While your counsellor will continue to work in a confidential context, we require you to ensure your privacy.
 That’s not always easy in a busy household, and some clients have come up with creative solutions (such as doing counselling from their car).
 If it became apparent during a meeting that you are not in a private space, we could not continue the session but would have to charge for it as we have committed the time.

 If the preferred technology fails, we can fall back to FaceTime, WhatsApp or a phone call.
-However, we would not be able to extend the session to make up for any lost time, and we would still charge for a failed appointment (unless the problem was at our end) as, again, we have dedicated the time to you.
+However, we could not extend the session to make up for any lost time, and we would still charge for a failed appointment (unless the problem was at our end) as, again, we have dedicated the time to you.

 No technology is invulnerable to hacking, so we cannot guarantee that a call could never be intercepted.
 We keep our phones, computers and software fully up-to-date and follow best practice guidance to keep our systems safe and advise that you do the same.

 The disinhibition effect

 The perceived distance and anonymity associated with remote working can lead to people saying things that they might not have said face-to-face.
 Particularly so if we cannot see each other and might never meet.
 While it can be beneficial for a client to feel able to be more open, it can also lead to saying things they later regret.
 We are used to that, and will do all we can to help keep you safe.
 And they would treat anything you might say in confidence, as per our counselling agreement.